-Re-Enrollment Policy for Students Removed Due to Unresolved Non-Compliance
+Re-Enrollment Policy for Removed Students

 A student who was removed from ARVA due to unresolved non-compliance may request re-enrollment.
 Upon application, the Head of School will review each non-compliance removal student for re-enrollment.
-Arkansas Virtual Academy may not choose to re-enroll students removed due to non-compliance.
+Arkansas Virtual Academy may not choose to re-enroll students for one year from removal when removed due to lack of engagement.